bertt/tesselate_building/README.md

 Library for creating a LOD1.2 triangulated polyhedralsurface from (building) footprint and height value.
 Colors per triangle are written to the 'colors' column.

-This tools is designed to create the correct input information for creating 3D tiles with pg2b3dm (https://github.com/Geodan/pg2b3dm)
+This tool is designed to create the correct input information for creating 3D tiles with pg2b3dm (https://github.com/Geodan/pg2b3dm)

 ## Sample code